StollLab/chiLife/README.md

 ***
 ## chiLife Module
 The primary feature of chiLife is the `SpinLabel` object, which inherits from the more abstract `RotamerEnsemble` object.
-While this README primarily will refer to `SpinLabel`s, be aware that most properties and functions discussed are also functional on `RotamerLibrary` objects as well. `SpinLabel`s can be created and "attached" to protein models easily and quickly, allowing for on the fly simulation of distance distributions while modeling, or scriptable analysis.
+While most people will primarily use `SpinLabel` objects, be aware that most properties and functions discussed are also functional on `RotamerLibrary` objects as well. `SpinLabel` objects can be created and "attached" to protein models easily and quickly, allowing for on the fly simulation of distance distributions while modeling, or scriptable analysis.
 Notably, attaching a `SpinLabel` to a protein does not alter the protein in any way, allowing the protein model to retain the native amino acid.

 ### Simple rotamer-library based SpinLabel modeling